AlexBulankou/ai-talk1/labinstructions.md

     var appInsights = require("applicationinsights");
     appInsights.setup("<instrumentation_key_for_node_app>").start();
     ```
-4. Verify that you have backend application is still running on HTTPs port 24001 by running https://localhost:24001/?stock=msft
+4. Verify that you have backend application is still running on HTTP port 24001 by running http://localhost:24001/?stock=msft

 TODO: Insert screenshot here